ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 to encourage keeping related constants together).
 Placing `@EMIT_CONSTANTS` causes the C version of the named groups to go into the current `.h` file.

-Note: Global constants also appear in the JSON output in their own section.
+>NOTE: Global constants also appear in the JSON output in their own section.

 ### Important Program Fragments